LitLabs420/Labs-Ai/COMPLETE_BUILD.md

 ## 🎉 You Now Have

-A **complete, production-ready Next.js application** for LitLabs AI with:
+A **complete, production-ready Next.js application** for Litree with:

 - ✅ Real user authentication
 - ✅ Real payment processing